-The water-soluble vitaminThiaminereceived the designationVitamin B1because it was the first compound of the vitamin B group that could be isolated by scientists.
+The water-soluble vitaminThiaminereceived the designationVitamin B1because it was the first compound of the vitamin B group that scientists were able to isolate.
 The body hasonly a very small storage capacityfor vitamin B1, so a regular intake of this vitamin is necessary to avoid deficiency symptoms.

-Vitamin B1occurs only in a few foods in large quantitiesand is unfortunately completely missing in many foods that we frequently eat (e.g. in industrial sugar, white flour, peeled rice, oils, fats).
-Since thiamine is a water-soluble and heat-sensitive vitamin, further thiamine losses occur when vegetables are washed and cooked.
+Vitamin B1occurs only in a few foods in large quantitiesand is unfortunately completely missing in many foods we frequently consume (e.g., industrial sugar, white flour, hulled rice, oils, and fats).
+Since thiamine is a water-soluble and heat-sensitive vitamin, further thiamine loss occurs when washing and cooking vegetables.

 What are the functions of vitamin B1?

 The main function of vitamin B1 is that of a coenzyme.
 Without its coenzyme, an enzyme cannot function.
-Vitamin B1, for example, supports enzymes of theCarbohydrate metabolismand is therefore suitable for bothEnergy generationfrom carbohydrates and sugar as well as for theEnergy storagerequired.
-It is also involved in the formation of fatty acids and cholesterol.
+For example, vitamin B1 supports enzymes of theCarbohydrate metabolismand is therefore suitable for bothEnergy generationfrom carbohydrates and sugar as well as for theEnergy storagerequired.
+It is also involved in the synthesis of fatty acids and cholesterol.

 Vitamin B1 also ensures that ourAnnoycommunicate properly with each other, because it is up toNerve transmissioninvolved.